Tom-js-python/LinkSpace/documentation/creativebrief.md

 - **Openness**: Profiles are public by default to encourage discovery with optional private fields
 - **Community First**: Users can create and moderate their own communities.
-- **Decentralization**: Authority and decisions are spread across users—not dictated top-down.
+- **Decentralization**: Authority and decisions are spread across users — not dictated top-down.
 - **Real Connection**: Designed to get people off the screen and into the world.
 - **Bridge Divides**: Encourages respectful cross-worldview conversations and shared understanding.